natancox/stardog-docs/src/blog/content/posts/stardog-3-is-coming.md

 {{% figure src="/img/change.jpg" class="inliner" %}}

-### High Availability
+## High Availability

 Stardog HA Cluster beta was released in Fall, 2014; while it was usable, it wasn't as robust as we wanted.
-Let's start by saying that distributed systems of any kind are hard!
-And distributed semantic graph databases are even harder.
+Let's start by saying that distributed systems of any kind are hard And distributed semantic graph databases are even harder.
 But for the 3.0 release Edgar Rodriguez Diaz and Fernando Hernandez just **crushed**.

 Stardog 3 is ready for continuous operations.

-### Annual Subscription License Model
+## Annual Subscription License Model

-blah blah blah
+As a result of the production-ready state of HA Cluster, we're introducing a new wrinkle in the Stardog licensing model: per-node annual subscriptions.
+This wrinkle is optimized for multi-node clusters.

 {{% figure src="/img/commit.jpg" class="inliner" %}}
-### Write Performance
+## Write Performance

-Stardog has always privileged reads over writes; but we don't want the privilege to run unchecked and we don't want write performance to be unduly slow.
-For Stardog 3, Evren Sirin rewrote two code paths--one for bulk writing at database-creation time and the other for incremental writes--into a single, blazingly fast code path.
-Stardog's incremental performance is now within 5% of its bulk writing performance which means a big speedup in the common case.

-something, something
+Stardog privileges reads over writes; but that doesn't mean we will accept slow write performance.
+Stardog's write speed at database creation time has been one of the best in the industry for a while;
+and now with Stardog 3, updates to an existing database are equally fast, which means a big speedup in the common case.

+Stardog 3 is more clever about handling updates so there are fewer configuration options to tweak.
+The number of threads used for parsing and processing files, the size of buffers used during processing, etc. are automatically computed and adjusted so you can add a few triples or a lot without tweaking.

+Concurrency for transactions has also been improved: read queries can continue execution while a large update transaction is committed.
+This means you can wipe and reload a database while it is online without disrupting queries in-flight.
+As an added benefit, the logs will show the progress for long write transactions, just like the progress of database creation, so you'll know when a huge update is going to finish.

 {{% figure src="/img/writing.jpg" class="inliner" %}}
-### Query Performance
+## Query Performance

 Stardog has always been optimized for SPARQL query evaluation performance.
 We continue to treat slow queries as bugs to be fixed as